TCGV/blog/_posts/2022-04-15-an-inherent-source-of-correlation-in-crypto.md

 ---

+<b>Notes</b>

-The simulation results presented in this post were based in Uniswap's V2 protocol.
+* The simulation whose results are presented in this post was based in Uniswap's V2 protocol implementation.
 Similar results should hold for the more complex and recent V3 implementation which adopts the concept of virtual supplies.

+* The complete source code for running this simulation is provided on [GitHub](https://github.com/TCGV/CryptoCorrelation).
+The routine used for generating the results presented in this post can be found in [this code file](https://github.com/TCGV/CryptoCorrelation/blob/0f23b80e677489ca4997cb2b45a0b8114f1c7fb9/Tcgv.CryptoCorrelation.App/Program.cs).